P\'{o}lya-type inequalities on spheres and hemispheres: Introduction

 where the Weyl constant $\cw$ is given by

-Here $\omega_{n}$ and $|M|$ denote the volume of the unit ball in $\R^{n}$ and the volume of $M$, respectively.
-In the case of the Dirichlet problem, and under certain further conditions on $M$, it can be shown that the remainder term in~\eqref{weyl} is of the form~\cite{sava}
+Here $\omega_{n}$ and $|M|$ denote the volume of the unit ball in $\R^{n}$ and the volume of $M$, respectively -- \txtb{although defined in this way $\cw$ depends explicitly on the volume of $M$, whenever it will be clear from the context which manifold we are referring to, to simplify notation we will omit the dependence on $M$.} In the case of the Dirichlet problem, and under certain further conditions on $M$, it can be shown that the remainder term in~\eqref{weyl} is of the form~\cite{sava}

 where now $|\partial M|$ denotes the $(n-1)-$measure of the boundary of $M$.
-One consequence of this result is that for a domain satisfying such conditions and a sufficiently large order $k$ of the eigenvalue, $\lambda_{k}$ must be larger than the first term in the Weyl asymptotics~\eqref{weyl}, that is
+One consequence of this result is that for such a manifold and a sufficiently large order $k$ of the eigenvalue, $\lambda_{k}$ must be larger than the first term in the Weyl asymptotics~\eqref{weyl}, that is